Best Mini SUVs for Towing Pontoon Boats

 If you don't need third-row seating as I did, the Xterra is one of the most popular options on the boat ramp.
 It tows a ton of weight easily, is rugged, does pretty well on gas, and isn't terribly expensive even brand new (around $24,000 depending on options).

-Aside from that, most CRVs are only four-cylinder engines, so it’s not enough juice to get you going from a stop, which is an important safety feature if you live near lots of 2 way stops as I do.
+Aside from that, most CRVs are only four-cylinder engines, so it's not enough juice to get you going from a stop, which is an important safety feature if you live near lots of two-way stops as I do.